TrezorHannes/vps-lnbits/README.md

 </details>

 #### VPS: nginx web server
-<details><summary>Click here to expand if you prefer to use nginx web-server setup, which is a tat more complex but also battle-tested</summary>
+<details><summary>Click here to expand if you prefer to use nginx web-server setup, which is more complex but also battle-tested</summary>
 <p>
 #### VPS: SSL certificate